 “If you want to dominate your local market, Adam's marketing material is exactly what you need!

 "Yes, Adam!
 I'm ready to start learning how to make $1,000 a dog and also take advantage of your limited time offer to receive your three bonuses!
 I understand that if I'm not able to charge my clients $1,000 a dog in the next 30 days, you will give me a full refund so that there is no risk to me!
-I also understand that I only need to sign one dog at $1,000 to triple my investment!
-Normal price: $1,500."
+I also understand that I only need to sign one dog at $1,000 to more than triple my investment!
+Normal price: $597."

 Today's price: $297.